-If we are unable to compete successfully, we may be unable to increase or sustain our revenue or achieve profitability.
+If we are unable to compete successfully, we may be unable to increase or sustain our revenue and/or achieve profitability.

+We operate in a highly competitive market.
 For our Afirma genomic classifier we face competition from companies and academic institutions that use next generation sequencing technology or other methods to measure mutational markers such as BRAF and KRAS, along with numerous other mutations.
-These organizations include, Interpace Diagnostics Group, Inc., CBLPath, Inc./University of Pittsburgh Medical Center and others who are developing new products or technologies that may compete with our tests.
+These organizations include Interpace Diagnostics Group, Inc., CBLPath, Inc./University of Pittsburgh Medical Center and others who are developing new products or technologies that may compete with our tests.
 In the future, we may also face competition from companies developing new products or technologies.

 Our Decipher Prostate test faces competition from Myriad Genetics and MDx Health, which offer genomic testing for prognostic purposes within localized prostate cancer.
-New, advanced machine learning and AI technologies may become competitors to our product base, including Decipher.
 Additionally, traditional methods used by pathologists and clinicians to estimate risk of disease progression pose competitive threats to our business in addition to new technologies such as artificial intelligence and digital pathology.
 In bladder cancer, we are not currently aware of a direct competitor offering genomic testing for prognostic purposes that match the intended use population for the Decipher Bladder test.
 However, DNA mutational analysis and traditional clinical methods and nomograms are currently in use by physicians for similar purposes.